Who is equity release for?

 Lender’s application

 The final cost to think about is the charge a lender might force you to pay in order to process your application.
 This will vary greatly depending on who you’re dealing with.
 Prices can range from free of charge, up to hundreds of pounds.
+In total, Key Advice estimates that the average cost of equity release fees sit at around £1,850.
+This is a healthy number, so be sure to factor it into your figures when you think about applying.

 At Manak Solicitors, we understand that releasing equity is a significant decision.
 Our conveyancing solicitors will ensure you fully comprehend the equity release process, communicate with you using plain English, and find a solution that suits your situation.
+We pride ourselves on being:

 With locations in Sevenoaks, Orpington, Gravesend and London, we are positioned to serve Kent, London, and the wider South East.
 Get in touch with your preferred office today for further details, including information on our competitive pricing.